Singapore Downtown Self-Guided Walking Tour

 #3 The Padang

 The Padang is one of the great places to walk around in Singapore.
-The open grassy field in the city center is used for many events.
-It is often used by the Padang Cricket Club, which was established in 1852.
+The open grassy field in the city center is often used by the Padang Cricket Club, which was established in 1852.

 #5 Singapore Supreme Court

-Next up on our Singapore free walking tour is the modern Supreme Court Building.
-Singapore is known for its strict laws and stiff penalties (trafficking illegal drugs is punishable by death).
+Singapore is known for its strict laws and stiff penalties.
 The Supreme Court – comprised of the Court of Appeal and the High Court – is where the punishments are doled out.
-The current Supreme Court building opened in 2005.
-The building, which looks like a spaceship landed on it, features glass to emulate ‘transparency in law.’

 #6 Singapore Parliament House